libertinoss/multinational-retail-data-centralisation/README.md

 - *\__main\__.py* - Main script for the complete data pipeline
 - *database_utils.py* - Code for establishing connection to and interface with local and cloud-based SQL databases
 - *data_extraction.py* - Code for extracting relevant datasets from a range of sources online (Amazon RDS instance, S3 bucket, pdf table, AWS API endpoint)
+- *data_cleaning.py* - Code for cleaning each dataset with a variety of techniques within the Pandas library

 ### SQL Files (.sql)